 Skip to content

-While phlebotomist salaries are lower when compared to other medical professions, they are still competitive and offer a great opportunity to those looking for a challenging and rewarding career.
-Additionally, they are a great stepping stone for many workers as training and certification only takes a few weeks to complete and will open the door to many other medical roles.
+While phlebotomy salaries are lower when compared to some other medical professions, they are still competitive and offer a great opportunity to those looking for a challenging and rewarding career.
+Additionally, they are a great stepping stone for many workers as training and certification only take a few weeks to complete and will open the door to many other medical roles.

 State